Sonukr/react-gitbook/lectures/04-further-information/04-fetch-exercise.md

 }
 ```

 We can now tell our component to fetch a movie and then set it to our state.
-We can then render an indivual movie.
+We can then render an individual movie.
 We do this by adding the `fetch()` call inside of _componentDidMount()_.
 Calling _setState_ then triggers a re-_render_ inside of our component.

 **Important:** the value of the `this` keyword in JavaScript changes depends
 on what function is being executed.
 It has a relative value according to what